blakeramos/JavaWebApp/README.md

-# Integrating External Jenkins Server with Oracle Developer Cloud Service and IntelliJ Java IDE
+# Integrating Oracle DevCS with external Jenkins Server and IntelliJ IDE